What kinds of business or industry does the MPCA oversee?

 A field citation is similar to a ticket.
 Field citations are issued by the MPCA or a Department of Natural Resources Conservation Officer for violations of statutes or rules governing solid waste, spills, tanks, and septic systems, and they impose penalties in amounts specified in statute.
 Field citations require that violations are corrected, or that reimbursement is provided to the government agency that performs the corrective actions.

-Letter of Warning
+Letter of warning

-A Subsurface Sewage Treatment System (SSTS) professional may have their license and/or certification suspended, revoked, restricted or have other sanctions in accordance with Minn.
+A subsurface sewage treatment system (SSTS) professional may have their license and/or certification suspended, revoked, restricted or have other sanctions in accordance with Minn.
 R. 7083.2020.

-Notice of Violations
+Notice of violation

-Red Tag
+Red tag

 Minnesota Statutes section 115.071, subdivision 7, authorizes the MPCA to issue a red tag for failure to have a regulated underground tank system protected from corrosion, failure to have spill and overfill protection, failure to have a leak detection method in place, or failure to correct violations asserted in a field citation.
 Once a red tag has been issued, the delivery of petroleum products to the tagged tank is prohibited.

-Request for Information
+Request for information

-Schedule of Compliance
+Schedule of compliance

-A Schedule of Compliance (SOC) is a negotiated settlement between the MPCA and the Regulated Party commonly used to resolve a noncompliance situation that does not require the upfront payment of a civil penalty for the initial noncompliance.
+A schedule of compliance (SOC) is a negotiated settlement between the MPCA and the regulated party commonly used to resolve a noncompliance situation that does not require the upfront payment of a civil penalty for the initial noncompliance.
 While an SOC does not include upfront civil penalties, it does include stipulated penalties for failure to follow the SOC.

-Administrative penalty orders
+Administrative penalty order

 There are three types of APOs: forgivable, non-forgivable or a combination of forgivable and non-forgivable:

-• A forgivable APO assesses a penalty, but the penalty is waived if actions to correct violations are completed as required.
+- A forgivable APO assesses a penalty, but the penalty is waived if actions to correct violations are completed as required.

-• A non-forgivable APO requires both corrective actions and payment of the penalty in full.
+- A non-forgivable APO requires both corrective actions and payment of the penalty in full.

-• In a combination APO, a portion of the penalty is waived if corrective actions are completed within 30 days.
+- In a combination APO, a portion of the penalty is waived if corrective actions are completed within 30 days.

 Stipulation agreements are negotiated settlements used for more significant environmental violations or when violations are serious enough to warrant a civil penalty greater than $20,000 and/or a longer period of time is needed to complete corrective actions.
 STIPs are a negotiated settlement between the MPCA and the regulated party.
 These agreements also contain penalties which are triggered if the requirements of the agreement are not met.
-This is no monetary minimum or maximum for a STIP.
+There is no monetary minimum or maximum for a STIP.

-Consent decrees
+Consent decree

 Consent decrees are the highest level of enforcement action that the agency uses.
 They are overseen by a court and typically used for cases that have very high penalties, or when court oversight would be necessary or beneficial.
 This type of action is not commonly used.